 - a.
 Promote the borough as an attractive location in terms of jobs, housing, the environment, image, tourism and quality of life; - b.
 Focus employment development so that it supports the overall economic growth of the sub region; - c.
 Provide improved housing quality and choice by working with private and public sector partners; - d.
 Strengthen transport infrastructure and strategic links to improve access to jobs within the regional centre and to improve commercial links with the wider north-west and West-Yorkshire regions; - e.
-Improve transport links to and from the regional centre to improve access to a wider range of jobs, markets, higher education, cultural and leisure opportunities; - f.
+Improve transport links to and from the regional centre to improve access to a wider range of jobs, higher education, cultural and leisure opportunities; - f.
 Improve transport links to and from neighbouring towns (e.g. Oldham and Bury) to improve access to jobs, centres and key attractions for Rochdale's adjoining communities; and - g.
-Deliver strategic green infrastructure improvements to support wider sub-regional development and environmental objectives.
+Deliver strategic green infrastructure improvements and appropriate opportunities for renewable energy generation where adverse impacts can be satisfactorily addressed to support wider sub regional development and environmental objectives.